 Pilates classes and dedicated Pilates studios in Melbourne are on the increase.
 But the workout and the whole Pilates experience can differ widely.
 We examine what to look for when searching for Pilates classes to ensure you have a good first experience.

 OPTION 1: THE GYM

-Pilates classes in Melbourne can be done in a gym and this is where most people first come into contact with Pilates.
-Pilates classes in a gym are usually done on a mat, without equipment and with an instructor out the front of the Pilates class explaining and demonstrating the Pilates exercises, with participants working out on a mat, using their body as resistance.
+Pilates classes in Melbourne are often offered by gyms, and this is where most people first come into contact with Pilates.
+Pilates classes in a gym are usually conducted by an instructor at the front of a class explaining and demonstrating the Pilates exercises, with participants working out on a mat, using their body as resistance.

-Pilates classes in gyms across Melbourne are generally focused mainly on fitness and toning rather than being focused on the rehabilitative qualities of Pilates.
-There are generally 20-30+ people in a class and everyone is usually doing the same exercises, with a few modifications shared for different strength levels, meaning limited individual attention for participants.
-Pilates classes in gyms should therefore be done by those who have no injuries and have no physical restrictions.
+Gym-based Pilates classes are focused mainly on fitness and toning, rather than the rehabilitative qualities of Pilates.
+There are generally 20-30+ people in a class, with everyone usually doing the same exercises, with a few modifications shared for different strength levels, meaning limited individual attention for participants.
+Pilates classes in gyms are therefore not the right option for people with injuries or physical restrictions.

-Pilates classes in Melbourne can be done in a physio clinic and is different again.
-Pilates classes in a physio clinic are generally focused on the rehabilitative qualities of Pilates and is of a much lower level in intensity.
-Pilates classes in a physio clinic often compliments your 'hands on' physio treatment and so doing your Pilates in the clinic where you're receiving your physio treatment is advisable.
+Pilates classes in Melbourne are often offered in a physio clinic, which is an entirely different experience – generally a much lower intensity and generally focused on the rehabilitative qualities of Pilates, under the supervision of a qualified physiotherapist.
+Pilates classes in a physio clinic often complement your ‘hands on’ physio treatment, and so doing your Pilates in the clinic where you’re receiving your physio treatment is advisable.

 OPTION 3: THE PILATES STUDIO